-- Complying with all of the owner's obligations under the housing assistance payments (HAP) contract and the lease - Performing all management and rental functions for the assisted unit, including selecting a voucher-holder to lease the unit, and deciding if the family is suitable for tenancy of the unit - Maintaining the unit in accordance with the Housing Quality Standards (HQS), including performance of ordinary and extraordinary maintenance - Complying with equal opportunity requirements - Preparing and furnishing to COC information required under the HAP contract - Collecting the security deposit, the tenant rent, and any charges for unit damage by the family. - Enforcing tenant obligations under the dwelling lease - Paying for utilities and services that are not the responsibility of the family as specified in the lease - Allowing reasonable modifications to a dwelling unit occupied or to be occupied by a disabled person [24 CFR 100.203] - Complying with the Violence against Women Reauthorization Act of 2013 (VAWA) when screening prospective HCV tenants or terminating the tenancy of an HCV family (see 24 CFR Part 5, Subpart L; 24 CFR 982.310(h)(4); and 24 CFR 982.452(b)(1))
+- Complying with all of the owner's obligations under the housing assistance payments (HAP) contract and the lease - Performing all management and rental functions for the assisted unit, including selecting a voucher-holder to lease the unit, and deciding if the family is suitable for tenancy of the unit - Maintaining the unit in accordance with the Housing Quality Standards (HQS)housing quality standards, including performance of ordinary and extraordinary maintenance - A unit is not in compliance with housing quality standards if the PHA or other inspector authorized by the state or local government determines that the unit has deficiencies based upon an inspection, the agency or inspector notifies the owner in writing of the deficiencies, and the deficiencies are not remedied within the appropriate timeframe. - Complying with equal opportunity requirements - Preparing and furnishing to the PHA information required under the HAP contract - Collecting the security deposit, the tenant rent, and any charges for unit damage by the family. - · Enforcing tenant obligations under the dwelling lease - Paying for utilities and services that are not the responsibility of the family as specified in the lease - Allowing reasonable modifications to a dwelling unit occupied or to be occupied by a disabled person [24 CFR 100.203] - Complying with the Violence against Women Act Reauthorization Act of 2013 (VAWA) when screening prospective HCV tenants or terminating the tenancy of an HCV family [(see 24 CFR Part 5, Subpart L; 24 CFR 982.310(h)(4);-and 24 CFR 982.452(b)(1); and FR Notice 1/4/23])